BLOG

 The 15th Five-Year Plan prioritizes grid modernization, energy storage, and hydrogen value chains as part of China's dual carbon goals: peak emissions by 2030 and carbon neutrality by 2060.
 Strong hiring continues in the green technology sector despite broader economic headwinds, and government policy is pushing hard on renewable energy deployment and grid modernization across all provinces.

-Priority sub-skills include solar PV system design, battery storage engineering, carbon accounting and ESG reporting, hydrogen fuel cell technology, smart grid management, and wind energy engineering.
-Organizations scaling renewable energy operations need clear roles and responsibilities for the management team to coordinate across technical and regulatory functions.
+Priority sub-skills include solar PV system design, battery storage engineering, carbon accounting and ESG reporting, hydrogen fuel cell technology, and smart grid management.
+Organizations scaling renewable energy operations need clear workforce development strategies to coordinate across technical and regulatory functions.

 Key Sub-skills